jxxcarlson/pdfServer2/README.md

 ## Tar Archives

-POST requests to /tar/ with the same payload as to /pdf/ will generate a tar archive with the LaTeX document and a subfolder "image" with a copy of each of the image files found in the document.
+POST requests to /tar/ with the same payload as to /pdf/ will generate a tar archive with contenta the LaTeX document and a subfolder "image" with a copy of each of the image files found in the document.
 After processing, GET reqeusts to /tar/:id will return a copy of the